A teen bowler, a shipbuilder and a sign language interpreter are among the Maine shooting victims

 "It is with a heavy heart that I share with you all that Joshua Seal has passed away… no, he was murdered, in the 10/25 shooting in Lewiston.
 It still feels surreal," she wrote.

-Retiree Bob Violette, 76, devoted himself to his volunteer job coaching the youth bowling league that was practicing Wednesday night, said Patrick Poulin, whose teenage son has been a member for three years.
+Retiree Bob Violette, 76, and his wife Luceille, 73, died in the shootings.
+Bob devoted himself to his volunteer job coaching the youth bowling league that was practicing that night, said Patrick Poulin, whose teenage son has been a member for three years.

 “He’s taught so many people over the years how to bowl, and he wasn’t getting paid,” he said.
 “We’ve really been focused on trying to keep the sport alive, and Bob was really an integral part of that.”

-Note: This story has been corrected to reflect that one of the victims' names to Joshua Seal, not Sears, the age of Strout's son is 23, not 24, and the name of the bowling alley is Just-In-Time Recreation, not Sparetime Recreation.